jamf/JamfMigrator/README.md

 ## History
+**jamf-migrator v2.6.0**<p>
+* Deferrals no longer stripped from policies.
+* Only log xml from failed items when in debug mode.
+* More informative logging, give reason of failure along with http status code.
+* Move history files to ~/Library/Logs/jamf-migrator and change extension to log.
+Refer to them as log files now.
+* Added summary to provide count of items created, updated, and failed (command+s) after a migration run.
+* Patch Extension Attributes are no longer migrated.
+* Log file naming has been corrected, for future logging.
+Current logs named incorrectly need to be manually deleted or renamed.
+Issue #13
+* Added recommended migration and dependencies to help.
+Issue #12
+* Migration of icons used in self service for newly created policies.
+Updating an existing policy will not update the existing icon on the destination server.

 **jamf-migrator v2.2.5**<p>
 * Added migration of computer configuratons.
 Note, it is possible to delete the parent of a smart configuration, thus orphaning the 'child' config.
 An orphaned child configuration is not accessible through the API, as a result it cannot be migrated.
 In the event the orphaned child configuration(s) also has child configuration(s), those child configuration(s) are turned into parent configuration(s).
 * Added ability to select frequently used source/destination servers from the user interface.
 Up to 10 server are selectable by using the up/down arrows to the right of the URL text box.